 Melatonin pineal hormone

-Theanine amino acid
+Theanine amino acid which has sedative properties.

 5-HTP serotonin precursor